Professional edition active

 • Chest imaging

-Chest x-ray is done to look for signs of pneumothorax or pneumomediastinum (radiolucent band along the cardiac border).
-If chest x-ray is negative but there is strong clinical suspicion, then chest CT, which may be more sensitive than plain film x-rays, may be diagnostic.
+Chest radiograph is performed to look for signs of pneumothorax or pneumomediastinum (radiolucent band along the cardiac border).
+If chest radiograph is negative but there is strong clinical suspicion, then chest CT, which may be more sensitive than plain film radiographs, may be diagnostic.
 Ultrasound may also be useful for rapid bedside diagnosis of pneumothorax.
 Pneumoperitoneum without a ruptured viscus should be suspected when pneumoperitoneum is present without peritoneal signs.

 If patients have any neurologic deficits found on neurologic examination, arterial gas embolism to the brain should be suspected.